Skip to main content

 The idea to paint in DVDs came a few years into painting murals.
 Some work days, I would be tasked to sit out in the streets of NYC and watch heavy equipment to avoid any public tampering.
 At the same time, I was building a personal collection of DVDs.
 I simultaneously wanted to find a way to paint while I was out in the city while also recycling the many DVD cases that I was accruing.
 Eventually, I combined the two issues facing me into an easy, portable way to oil paint on the go.

 A few months into this process, I decided to attempt one of these small paintings with a sex toy I had laying around.
 The colors were so vibrant, light hit it in such a unique way, and I had a lot of fun realizing a painting on a small canvas in such a quick timeframe.
+I do not layer these paintings and I do not go back to touch them up.
+I paint them once, let them dry, and move onto the next to capture the colors and emotions I am feeling at that particular time.

 @ariscumara